wagtail/rfcs/text/041-org-wide-guidelines.md

 All Wagtail org projects must adhere to the same set of contributing guidelines.

-We have a [contributing to Wagtail](https://docs.wagtail.io/en/v2.5/contributing/) section in our docs, each project must include a dedicated CONTRIBUTING.md file in the root of the project that links to wagtails contributing guidelines.
+We have a [contributing to Wagtail](https://docs.wagtail.io/en/v2.5/contributing/) section in our docs.
+Each project must include a dedicated CONTRIBUTING.md file in the root of the project that links to Wagtail’s contributing guidelines.

 Amendments are allowed, given in some cases you may need some specific and additional instructions to be followed.